fhcrc/taxtastic/_sources/commands.rst.txt

 Look up two species and print their tax_ids to stdout, one per line::

-  taxit taxids -d ncbi_database.db -n "Lactobacillus crispatus,Lactobacillus helveticus"
+  taxit taxids ncbi_database.db -n "Lactobacillus crispatus,Lactobacillus helveticus"

 Read the species from some_names.txt and write their tax_ids to some_taxids.txt::

-  taxit taxids -d ncbi_database.db -f some_names.txt -o some_taxids.txt
+  taxit taxids ncbi_database.db -f some_names.txt -o some_taxids.txt

 taxtable
 --------